yaodingyd/yaodingyd.github.io/_posts/2018-12-18-how-lerna-enables-monorepo-to-work.md

 ### Duplicated dependencies

-Lerna solves this by hoisting all dependencies to the upmost directory, similar to variable hosting in javascript.
-Because of how node resolves module, the dependencies can all be found in the upmost directory, usually the root of this project's node_modules.
+Lerna solves this by hoisting all dependencies to the top-level directory, similar to variable hosting in javascript.
+Because of how node resolves module, the dependencies can all be found in the top-level directory, usually the root of this project's node_modules.